mevdschee/fyne-authenticator/README.md

 This builds and runs the application.

+### Package using fyne-cross

+Install fyne-cross using:

+    go install github.com/fyne-io/fyne-cross@latest

+Now run the package.sh script to build all binaries.

 ### Contributing

 This project would benefit from: cross platform testing, a cross platform build pipeline and cross platform installers.